hacka-tron/CryptoKing/README.md

 * ~~Fix compilation issue and and loading issues~~
 * ~~Add validation~~
 * ~~Add a bar graph to track the values of different currencies in real time!~~
+* Have data persist upon reloads
+* Add login feature for currencies
+* Add the ability to choose the initial dollar ammount
+* Add graphs and tools to track portfolio
 * Condense favorites and currencies into one div
-* Create a back-end for the app

 ## Further help